skchow03/icr2edit/README.md

 # ICR2Edit

-A command-line tool for viewing and editing engine, chassis and other parameters in IndyCar Racing II (WINDY.EXE, INDYCAR.EXE, or CART.EXE).
+A tool for viewing and editing engine, chassis and other parameters in IndyCar Racing II (WINDY.EXE, INDYCAR.EXE, or CART.EXE).
 Built for modding the Windows and DOS versions of ICR2 with a modern Windows interface.

 ---